PS4 Won’t Turn On Issues | Totally Fixed By Experts

 Check to make sure your monitor is plugged in (again, try a wall outlet instead of a power strip), turned on, and set to the right input using the buttons on the side or bottom.
 You’ll also want to make sure the cable connecting your monitor to your PS4 hasn’t come loose.

 Additionally, this may sound silly, but make sure the brightness is turned up.
 Multiple people come and ask for help with a PS4 that won’t start, only to find the brightness was turned all the way down causing a black screen.

 If these fixes don’t help, try plugging your PS4 into another monitor if you have one—or even a TV—and see if PS4 system shows up there.
 If it does, your monitor may be dead, and you need to buy a new one.

 c.
 Check the Power Button

-If you press the power button then you hear the PS4 fan spins, or the PS4 itself turns on for a moment then turns off, a potential culprit is the power button on the case itself or the wires connecting that button to the motherboard.
+If you press the power button then you hear the PS4 fan spin, or the PS4 itself turns on for a moment then turns off, a potential culprit is the PS4 power button itself isn’t working or the wires connecting that button to the motherboard.

 If the PS4 power button is defective, you can simply use a screwdriver to jump-start your system.